Deep Delta Learning: Experiments

 \subsection{Experimental settings}

-We train on FineWeb-Edu 100B~\citep{lozhkov2024fineweb}, which contains 100 billion training tokens and 0.1 billion validation tokens.
-We run experiments at two scales: small (124M parameters) and medium (353M parameters), using Llama-style models with RoPE~\citep{su2024roformer} embeddings and SwiGLU activations~\citep{shazeer2020glu}; we also add query and key normalization to stabilize training.
+We train on FineWeb-Edu~\citep{lozhkov2024fineweb}.
+Each run uses 100{,}000 optimization steps, a global batch of 480 sequences, and sequence length 1{,}024, giving 491{,}520 tokens per update and 49.15B training tokens in total.
+We evaluate approximately 124M-parameter and 353M-parameter Llama-style models with RoPE~\citep{su2024roformer}, SwiGLU activations~\citep{shazeer2020glu}, and query/key normalization.

-We train our models for 100{,}000 steps with a global batch size of 480 and a sequence length of 1{,}024.
-Additionally, we use $\mu$P initialization and parameterization~\citep{yang2022tensor}.
-The learning rate is set to $1\mathrm{e}{-}3$ with a cosine learning-rate schedule and 2{,}000 warmup steps.
-We use AdamW~\citep{loshchilov2017decoupled} with weight decay 0.1, $(\beta_1,\beta_2)=(0.9,0.95)$, and gradient clipping at 1.0.
-We disable bias terms and set the dropout rate to 0.0.
-For each experiment, we use 4 NVIDIA H200 GPUs.
+All methods use the same $\mu$P-style parameterization and training recipe~\citep{yang2022tensor}; we do not perform exhaustive per-method hyperparameter tuning.
+The learning rate is $1\mathrm{e}{-}3$ with cosine decay and 2{,}000 warmup steps.
+We use AdamW~\citep{loshchilov2017decoupled} with weight decay $0.1$, $(\beta_1,\beta_2)=(0.9,0.95)$, and gradient clipping at $1.0$.
+Standard backbone bias terms are disabled and dropout is $0.0$; the DDL gate retains the explicitly initialized output bias described in Appendix~\ref{app:implementation}.
+Each run uses four NVIDIA H200 GPUs.
 Other hyperparameters are listed in Appendix~\ref{sec:hyper-parameter}.
+Because each configuration is represented by one training run, the tables report point estimates rather than means over seeds.

-\subsection{Experimental Results}
+\subsection{Experimental results}

-The training and validation loss curves are shown in Figures~\ref{fig:train_small}, \ref{fig:train_medium}, and Figures~\ref{fig:val_small}, \ref{fig:val_medium}, and the losses and perplexities at the final step are reported in Table~\ref{tab:loss_ppl}.
-The results show that DDL with $d_v=4$ outperforms the baseline models, and that DDL with $d_v=1$ also achieves lower training and validation loss than the baseline.